Weaverville, North Carolina

 Weaverville is a town in Buncombe County, North Carolina, United States.
 The population was 4,567 at the 2020 census.
 It is part of the Asheville metropolitan area.

 History

-Chartered in 1875 and named for Michael Montraville Weaver who gave the land for the town, Weaverville sits along the Dry Ridge (named by the Indians for its relatively arid conditions).
+Chartered in 1875 and named for Michael Montraville Weaver who gave the land for the town, Weaverville sits along the Dry Ridge (named by the Native Americans for its relatively arid conditions).
 The Treaty of Holston signed in 1786 cleared the way for settlers to move into the area.
 Among the first settlers were John and Elizabeth Weaver, parents of the town's founder.
 Early residents, friends, and relatives soon began gathering for religious camp meetings near the south end of College Street.
 On land first known as the Reems Creek Camp Grounds, a large conference house (built in the 1830s) housed the Methodist assembly which became the first school in the area in 1840.